dykyi-roman/architecture/ddd.md

 ![](docs/11.png)

 **Anti-corruption Layer** - Implement a facade or adapter layer between different subsystems that don't share the same semantics.
-It insures that one language doesn`t corrut the model of the other.
+It ensures that one language doesn't corrupt the model of the other.
 Example we want to integrate with legacy system, but we do not want to translate legacy code everywhere.
 ![](docs/10.png)